 Modern Standard Arabic?
 I think not

-Now that I’m actually using what I spent months preparing for, in the country itself, I can confirm that learning a dialect is far superior to learning MSA if you plan to speak the language.
-(Note that I’m not suggesting Egyptian dialect as superior; if I was going to any other country then its dialect would have been my focus)
+Now that I'm actually using what I spent months preparing for, in the country itself, I can confirm that learning a dialect is far superior to learning MSA if you plan to speak the language.
+(Note that I'm not suggesting Egyptian dialect as superior; if I was going to any other country then that dialect would have been my focus)

 But if you plan to make friends, buy things and haggle, travel, attempt to blend in and not get ripped off, watch a lot of TV such as comedy or soap operas, and even work in most jobs, then you'd be crazy to learn MSA first.
 Even the locals (a vast majority of them) do not speak it.
 They do indeed understand it, but you'd have to seriously and unrealistically restrict your interactions if you wanted a reply in MSA.

 Let me say that again because it bears repeating: Most people in Arabic speaking countries do NOT speak Modern Standard Arabic.
-They ONLY speak dialect.
+They ONLY speak their dialect.